Dialogue between the Holy See and the Society of Saint Pius X: Under Pope Francis

 On 12 October 2013, Fellay declared, "We thank God, we have been preserved from any kind of agreement from last year", and said that the society had withdrawn the text that it presented to Rome on 15 April 2012, at the same time declaring that Pope Francis was "a genuine Modernist".
-He expressed a different view about Pope Francis on 11 May 2014, saying that he had read twice a biography of Archbishop Lefebvre and enjoyed it: "With the current pope, as he is a practical man, he looks at people.
+He expressed a different view about Pope Francis on 11 May 2014, saying that he had read twice a biography of Archbishop Lefebvre and enjoyed it:"With the current pope, as he is a practical man, he looks at people.
 What a person thinks, what he believes, is at the end a matter of indifference to him.
 What matters is that this person be sympathetic in his view, that he seems correct to him, one may say it like this./ And therefore he read twice Bp.
 Tissier de Mallerais' book on Abp.
-Lefebvre, and this book pleased him; he is against all that we represent, but, as a life, it pleased him."
-He also described how Pope Francis took a tolerant view of the FSSPX in Argentina, even saying that "I will not condemn them, and I will not stop anyone from visiting them."

-The Italian newspaper Corriere della Sera published on 22 December 2013 an interview with Archbishop Müller in which he was asked: "Now that the discussions have failed, what is the situation of the Lefebvrians?"
-Müller replied: "The canonical excommunication for the illicit ordinations has been lifted from the bishops, but the sacramental de facto excommunication for schism remains; they have departed from communion with the Church.
+Lefebvre, and this book pleased him; he is against all that we represent, but, as a life, it pleased him."He also described how Pope Francis took a tolerant view of the FSSPX in Argentina, even saying that"I will not condemn them, and I will not stop anyone from visiting them."The Italian newspaper Corriere della Sera published on 22 December 2013 an interview with Archbishop Müller in which he was asked: "Now that the discussions have failed, what is the situation of the Lefebvrians?"
+Müller replied:"The canonical excommunication for the illicit ordinations has been lifted from the bishops, but the sacramental de facto excommunication for schism remains; they have departed from communion with the Church.
 We do not follow that up by shutting the door, we never do, and we call on them to be reconciled.
 But on their part too, they must change their attitude and accept the Catholic Church's conditions and the Supreme Pontiff as the definitive criterion of membership."

 Extraordinary Jubilee of Mercy

 In 2016, in commemoration of the Extraordinary Jubilee of Mercy, Pope Francis granted permission for priests of the Society of Saint Pius X to validly confer absolution, while they previously did not possess the jurisdiction needed to confer this sacrament.
-At the end of the Jubilee of Mercy, Pope Francis allowed this permission to continue indefinitely.

 Filial correction

-In August 2017, Bishop Fellay joined 61 other Catholic theologians and critics of Pope Francis in signing the Correctio filialis de haeresibus propagatis, a filial correction regarding seven alleged heresies contained in Pope Francis's apostolic exhortation Amoris Laetitia.
+In August 2017, Bishop Fellay joined 61 other Catholic theologians and critics of Pope Francis in signing the Correctio filialis de haeresibus propagatis, a filial correction regarding seven alleged heresies contained in Pope Francis's apostolic exhortation Amoris laetitia.
 The Holy See did not respond to the filial correction.
-However, Vatican secretary of state, Cardinal Pietro Parolin, indirectly addressed the controversy, advocating for those who disagree with the Pope to dialog with the church and “find ways to understand one another.”
+However, Vatican secretary of state, Cardinal Pietro Parolin, indirectly addressed the controversy, advocating for those who disagree with the Pope to dialogue with the church and “find ways to understand one another.”